If you decide to jointly own a property, you will choose one of two options: beneficial joint tenants, or tenants in common.

 In the event that one co-owner dies, the share does not automatically pass to the other co-owner(s) as it does with joint tenants, instead it goes to any named beneficiaries in their will or to their next of kin.

-Our expert residential conveyancing department can advise you on all aspects of joint ownership, meet the team here.
+Our expert residential conveyancing department can advise you on all aspects of joint ownership, meet the team here or call 0191 281 6151 to speak to a member of the team.

 For trusted advice on any residential property matter, contact: